UCSB-AMPLab/demo-content/demos/v0.6.0/en/texts/stories/telar-tutorial/markdown_advanced.md

 **Images and videos** can be embedded directly in panels (more on this in Step 10)

-For complete details on all available formatting options, see the [Markdown Syntax Guide](https://telar.org/docs/reference/markdown-syntax/).
+For complete details on all available formatting options, see the [Markdown Syntax Guide](https://telar.org/docs/reference/markdown-syntax/) in the Telar docs.

 [^1]: The Museo del Oro in Bogotá holds extensive collections of these artifacts.